 - Apply warm compresses to the affected eye for 10 to 15 minutes, 3 or 4 times a day;

 - Avoid scratching, squeezing or pressing the eyelid;

 - Do not wear make-up or contact lenses.

-Styes usually heal on their own after about five days, and they do not usually last more than one week.
-A decrease in swelling, pain, and redness shows improvement.
+Styes usually heal on their own after about five days, and they do not usually last for more than one week.
+Decreases in swelling, pain, and redness are signs of improvement.

 When to go to the doctor

-After the assessment, the doctor may prescribe a lotion or eye drops with antibiotics, and in some cases the use of oral antibiotics.
+After assessment, the doctor may prescribe an antibiotics lotion or eye drops, and in some cases, oral antibiotics.
 There are also a few serious cases in which a small surgery is needed to drain the pus from the sty.